What Makes Florida Fine Art Landscape Photography So Special

 Visiting And Photographing Florida

-A photographer can walk along 25 miles of pristine beach at Canaveral Seashore; look for photo opportunities at the Hobe Sound National Wildlife Refuge; and capture the beauty as well as the history of the Cape Florida Lighthouse off Key Biscayne.
+A photographer can walk along 25 miles of pristine beach at Canaveral Seashore; look for photo opportunities at the Hobe Sound National Wildlife Refuge, and capture the beauty as well as the history of Cape Florida Lighthouse off Key Biscayne.